derpixler/git-tag-release-automator/README.md

 ```
 ❯ git-release-automator
 Latest tag: v1.1.0
-Which version number do you want to increase?
+Which part of the version do you want to increase?
 (M.m.p)
 Your choice: p

 Switched to existing release branch release/v1.1.0